front-commerce/developers.front-commerce.com/source/docs/reference/environment-variables.md

 - `FRONT_COMMERCE_CACHE_API_TOKEN`: a token that will let external applications invalidate parts of Front-Commerce cache. <!-- TODO link to dataloaders and cache invalidation documentation -->

+### Performance

+- `FRONT_COMMERCE_FAST`: by setting it to `true`, there will be only one render to fetch data server side. cf. [Faster Server Side Rendering](/docs/advanced/performance/faster-server-side-rendering.html) for more details.
+- `ENGINE_API_KEY`: set it to enable [Metrics & Logging](https://www.apollographql.com/docs/apollo-server/monitoring/metrics/#sending-metrics-to-apollo-graph-manager) on your GraphQL schema, using Apollo Engine

 ### Sitemap

 - `FRONT_COMMERCE_SITEMAP_TOKEN`: a token that secures the sitemap query in your GraphQL Schema